2017 Update – due to a website upgrade, pictures will be re-added to this blog post as time permits. Thanks for your patience.

 Cons: Occasionally prone to daydreaming.
 No cons are listed in textbooks – it’s a lucky sign.

 I hope you’ve enjoyed this whistle-stop tour of fingerprint meanings in palmistry!
 Want to know more?
 Please browse my palmistry articles and readings for famous people.
 Here’s a comical look at the fingerprints I wrote back in 2012.

 If you are serious about learning palmistry, it’s vital to research different handreaders and test their methods for yourself.
 Apart from Jena Griffiths, I am a fan of palmists such as Paul Fenton-Smith in Sydney, Lori Reid, Jennifer Hirsch and Johnny Fincham – see his take on dermatoglyphics (fingerprints).
 Handresearch.com also has a library of fingerprint articles and information.

-My friend (and fellow Master 11 lifepath) Patti Barton from the Gold Coast has also released an excellent book called Patti's Palmistry, which is available on Amazon as of March 2015.
+My friend (and fellow Master 11 lifepath) Patti Barton from the Gold Coast has also released a book called Patti’s Palmistry, which is available on Amazon as of March 2015.
 Patti is in the middle of the photo at the top of this page.

 With best wishes,

 I’m an 11:11 Clocks and Repeating Numbers Researcher